DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 <p>The tower perches upon the lip of an overhanging cliff, which juts out across the churning fog far below.</p>
 </div>

 In addition, increase the number of petrified vrocks to four.
-(If present, Kasimir can identify the demon statues as guardians that attacked him the last time he came here, animating and pursuing him when he tried to bypas the gatehouse by means of a *fly* spell.)
+(If present, Kasimir can identify the demon statues as guardians that attacked him the last time he came here, animating and pursuing him when he tried to bypass the gatehouse by means of a *fly* spell.)

 A player who thinks to present the *amulet of knight’s passage* while within 30 feet of the portcullis can suppress the curtain of flame for 1 minute, as described in [[Arc M - The Dragon's Manor#Argynvost’s Study|Arc M - The Dragon's Manor]].